Capital of Portugal: 10 Places to Check Out

 There was also a time in Portuguese history when the monarchy ended in 1910.
 Portugal is now a democracy under the leadership of Prime Minister António Acosta.

 Ajuda National Palace is a Neoclassical building with a lavish interior.
-It was built in 1802 after the devastating earthquake in which the then-royal residence of Ribeira Palace was destroyed.
+It was built in 1802 after the devastating earthquake that destroyed the then-royal residence of Ribeira Palace.

 The place has also been an art museum as well as a venue for official state functions since 1968.
 It also offers facilities for guided tours.